SamirTalwar/monospacedmonologues.com/posts/2016-02-11--slash-slash-what-the-fuck.md

 I wasn't sure if I believed it, so I [rewrote the function in Scala][FastInverseSquareRoot.scala] and [benchmarked both functions][numeric-experiments] using [JMH][] in throughput mode, with both a small number, $0.25$, and a large one, $1000000000$.
 Take a look at my results.

     Benchmark                                    Mode  Cnt       Score      Error   Units
-    FastInverseSquareRootBenchmark.largeNumber  thrpt   20  364327.510 ± 6054.767  ops/ms
+    FastInverseSquareRootBenchmark.largeNumber  thrpt   20  129367.045 ± 2370.629  ops/ms
-    FastInverseSquareRootBenchmark.smallNumber  thrpt   20  365125.964 ± 7416.265  ops/ms
+    FastInverseSquareRootBenchmark.smallNumber  thrpt   20  130160.521 ± 2762.351  ops/ms
-    InverseSquareRootBenchmark.largeNumber      thrpt   20     284.051 ±    6.977  ops/ms
+    InverseSquareRootBenchmark.largeNumber      thrpt   20     322.564 ±    6.168  ops/ms
-    InverseSquareRootBenchmark.smallNumber      thrpt   20     181.565 ±    3.117  ops/ms
+    InverseSquareRootBenchmark.smallNumber      thrpt   20     204.608 ±    2.396  ops/ms

+(Thanks so much to [Aleksander Shipilev][@shipilev], who I believe is the main author of JMH, for correcting these benchmarks in the comments.)

-it turns out that the fast inverse square root function is **over a thousand times faster** than the original function, with approximately 360,000 operations *per millisecond* on my computer.
+it turns out that the fast inverse square root function is **over 400 times faster** than the original function, with approximately 120,000 operations *per millisecond* on my computer.
 Granted, it's less precise, but for certain domains, that's a great trade-off.
+Of course, C implementation would be even faster, because reinterpretation casting is tricky on the JVM.

 Sometimes, great software requires great design.
 But sometimes, it's great engineering that matters.